Symptoms and conditions

 Superior canal dehiscence syndrome results from an opening (dehiscence) in the bone overlying the superior (uppermost) semicircular canal within the inner ear.

-Is an infection of the vestibular nerve in the inner ear causing balance problems.
+An infection of the vestibular nerve in the inner ear causing balance problems.
 It is often used synonymously with labyrinthitis.

 Around one in four people experience dizziness.
 Although it becomes more common with age, it can occur for a variety of reasons.
 People with a vestibular disorder may also experience dizziness due to other causes.